Large field-of-view non-invasive imaging through scattering layers using fluctuating random illumination

 Giga-voxel multidimensional fluorescence imaging combining single-pixel detection and data fusion

-Data fusion concept.
-From Fig.1 in the manuscript.
-Do you want a 4D reconstruction?
-Just take several 2D/3D objects and merge them in a clever way.
 Some time ago I wrote a short post about using Data Fusion (DF) to perform some kind of Compressive Sensing (CS).
-We came with that idea when tackling a …
+We came with that idea when tackling a common problem in multidimensional imaging systems: the more you want to measure, the harder it gets.
+It is not only the fact that you need a…

 Data fusion as a way to perform compressive sensing